bjohnnyd/fs-tool/content/usage/additional_arguments.md

 In addition, to the default calculations based on TCR/KIR interaction positions it is possible to provide a custom motif and name.
 All calculations will also be performed for the supplied measures.

-One or multiple measures can be provided, `-m Example1:1,2,3 Example2:4,5,6`.
-The output will then contain additional results for `Example1` and `Example2`.
+One or multiple measures can be provided as `Name:pos,pos,pos...`

+For example `-m Example1:1,2,3 Example2:4,5,6`, will produce additional entries in the output for measures named `Example1` and `Example2` based on the specified peptide positions/motifs.

 ---